DimitarChristoff/doctor/README.md

 Just add it to your package.json, `npm install` or `npm link` and start requiring it.
 See `lib/builder.js` to get an idea of the methods you can call and use.

-## Using under Grunt

-You can now use it as a grunt plugin - https://github.com/DimitarChristoff/grunt-doctor-md, it has support for post processing via assemble and grunt-contrib-copy, see the supplied `Gruntfile.js` as an example of the config object.

 ### Events under nodejs

 The `builder` supports the following events